exercism/dart/CONTRIBUTING.md

 - Please run the following commands before submitting your PR:
     * `pub run test` - All the tests for Dart exercises can be run from the top level of the repo with this command
+    * `bin/fetch-configlet` - Downloads the latest version of configlet and stores it in the bin/ directory
     * `bin/configlet lint .` - Checks the config.json for formatting issues
     * `bin/configlet fmt .` - Formats the config.json
     * `bin/check_formatting` - Checks All the Dart files for formatting issues
     * `pub run dart_style:format -l 120 -w .` - Formats all the Dart files

-- Once a Pull Request is approved, the contributing branch will be Rebased onto the latest version of our master branch.
+- Once a Pull Request is approved, the contributing branch will be rebased onto the latest version of our master branch.

 ## Contributing a New Exercise ###

 - All Exercism exercises must be defined in [problem-specifications](https://github.com/exercism/problem-specifications/tree/master/exercises) before they are implemented for a specific track.
-Please submit a PR there if your exercise is new to Exercism.
+Please submit a PR there if your exercise is new to [Exercism](https://github.com/exercism/problem-specifications/).

 - Please make sure the new exercise conforms to specifications in the [exercism/problem-specifications](https://github.com/exercism/problem-specifications) repo.